pdornian/GA-Capstone-OpenEEW-Deploy/README.md

 The following is the final project I completed for General Assembly's Data Science Intensive program.

-**The remainder of the readme below is left unchanged from our project's submission.**
+**The remainder of the readme below is left unchanged from the project submission.**

 # Predicting Earthquake Location From Accelerometer Data